 "Agreed.
 Being smashed with a boulder isn't an enjoyable experience," Steve admitted.
 As Misato's eyes bulged in shock at this, the Super Soldier admitted, "I trained Mari in things I had learned, and she helped me with my training in return."

 As Misato continued to stare in astonishment at Steve, Thunderstrike cleared her throat.
 "Excuse me, but...if I may continue...?"
 As both Captain and Commander again looked at her, they nodded.
-"As I was explaining, we had just spent some time Gotham City so that Mari could observe the techniques employed by the various Bats, and were heading towards New York in the American Dream when we picked up an alert.
+"As I was explaining, we had just spent some time Gotham City, and had just finished some special training in New York City when Tai picked up an alert.
 Several high-powered canons and amalgams were engaged in a free-for-all fight against each other; canonical versions of the Wrecking Crew, the Juggernaut, the Absorbing Man, among others, who were fighting amalgams such as a Juggernaut Asuka, an Abomination Naru, a Deadpool Mari, and -"

 "Wait a second," Misato broke in, holding out her hand to the Thunderer.
 "Did you just say...a Deadpool Mari?"